ischrot/ischrot.github.io/teaching/ss22/proseminar.md

 The topics will be the chapters of the book [*Horn, Roger A., and Charles R. Johnson.
 Matrix analysis.
 Cambridge university press, 2012.*][book] Each speaker pair will choose one chapter and present parts of this chapter.

-The book is not yet linked, we will update the link soon.
-The password is shared in the information email for the kick-off meeting and in the kick-off meeting.
+The password will be shared in the information email for the kick-off meeting and in the kick-off meeting.
 {:.note}

 The relevant chapters are: